Skip to main content

 • Purpose of accounts

-• To track various sources of revenue and types of expense for organizations and specific purposes including academic, administrative and operating units; technology funds; indirect cost share accounts; and development; etc.
+• To track various sources of revenue and categories of departmental expenses associated with specific purposes, including academic, administrative, and operational activities; technology funds; indirect cost-share accounts; development initiatives; and related functions.

 Best practices for account management

-• Perform consistent review of daily expenditures as it relates to your budget.
+• Perform consistent review of daily transactions related to your budget.

-• Confirm that vendors are being paid in a timely fashion.
-If not, contact the Business Office to research the reasons for the delay.
+• Confirm suppliers are paid in a timely manner.
+If not, contact the Business Office to research for the delay and resolve the problem.

 • Account deficits are not permitted.
-If your account is in deficit, or you expect your account to have a deficit balance, you must contact Jason or Greg to discuss as soon as possible.
+If your account is in deficit, or you expect your account to have a deficit balance, contact Jason Presley or Greg Tausz to discuss as soon as possible.

 • Who is permitted to charge expenditures against your account?